laixintao/uwsgi-docs/ImperialMonitors.rst

  uwsgi --emperor "/etc/vassals/domains/*/conf/uwsgi.xml"
  uwsgi --emperor "/etc/vassals/*.ini"

-.. note:: Remember to quote the pattern, otherwise your shell will most likely interpret it and expand it at invocation time, which is not what you want.
+.. 注意:: Remember to quote the pattern, otherwise your shell will most likely interpret it and expand it at invocation time, which is not what you want.

 As the Emperor can search for configuration files in subdirectory hierarchies,